 1. Get to know each other

 First, we’ll chat briefly over the phone.
 You can ask any initial questions and make sure I’m a good fit, and I’ll get to know a bit about your senior.
-Then we’ll arrange a time to meet in person, most likely by the fireplace in my home office.
+Then we’ll arrange a time to meet in person at my studio or over Zoom.

 2. Enjoy your photoshoot!

-On the big day, we’ll have a relaxing time, and I’ll join you in being your son or daughter’s biggest cheerleader.
+On the big day, we’ll have a relaxing time, and I’ll join you in being your child’s biggest cheerleader.
 You’ll love watching their confidence bloom with every shot, and they’ll love feeling radiant, gorgeous, and well-photographed.